apache/ozone/hadoop-hdds/docs/content/interface/ReconApi.md

 **Returns**

-Returns all the volumes in the cluster if volume is not specified or it is an empty string.
+Returns all the buckets in the cluster if volume is not specified or it is an empty string.
 If `volume` is specified, it returns only the buckets under `volume`.

 ```json